How to Have Emotional Stability

 The neuroendocrine segment – comprised of the heart, brain, adrenals, thyroid, GI tract, and autonomic nervous system – is initiated when the body tries to defend itself against stress via activation of the hypothalamic-pituitary-adrenal (HPA) axis.
 The HPA axis is crucial to how our body takes and responds to stress.
 It is the intake area where the brain receives messages – including stress – and the place of origin for neurotransmitters and hormones.
 The neurotransmitters – or chemical messengers – along with the hormones are sent to the targeted organ to perform their function.

-The most important organ outside this central nervous system control center is the adrenal glands.
+The most important organ outside this central nervous system control center are the adrenal glands, a pair of walnut-shaped glands located above your kidneys.
 The adrenals function to synthesize more than fifty hormones to assist in our battle with stress; the most important of these is cortisol.
 Without a properly functioning HPA axis and suitable cortisol synthesization, the body will not be able to handle even the smallest amount of stress.
 Chronic or excessive stress therefore leads to AFS, with each of its four stages and progressions.

 Recognizing that some things are outside of our control and working to improve the things in our lives with a realistic approach can go a long way in preventing emotional instabilities.
 If we can begin to realize that our feelings are in the realm of our control, then we can decrease negative thoughts and therefore prevent at least some activation of stress responses.
 Maintaining emotional stability can decrease our stress and contribute to AFS recovery.